 An appreciation of film is all it takes to join this group.
 The 2025-26 season is our 27th year of celebrating the medium!

-Our group meets at 7 pm, on the first Tuesdays of each month from September through May, except December.
+Our group meets at 7 pm, on the first Tuesday of each month from September through May, except December.
 We view the selected film on our own and then come together to discuss it.
 Typically, around a dozen people attend.
 In pre-COVID times, we met in members’ homes, but now we gather on Zoom; please contact info@fpcpaloalto.org for the link.

 We talk about character transformation, cinematic values, etc, plus our perspectives on the faith and ethical issues raised by the films.
 Our discussions are rich with multiple views and observations, as well as lots of laughs and caring, all enriching our relationships.
 We close with prayers of the people.